 - Be VERY careful having ANY sex in a public place.
 Going to jail is neither fun nor sexy.
 I know first-hand.

 - Go to a hotel!
 There are many reasons, but one is it is neutral ground.
 There are also people around if you need help.

 - Arrange a check-in with someone you trust.
 If any trusted friends know of your activities, let them know where you are going and what time.

 - Call your check-in friend before you go in the room and again, afterward, when you get in the car to let them know you are fine.

 - Or, you can ask your check-in friend to call you to make sure everything is cool after a certain amount of time… 30 min?
 45?
 You decide.

-- Have a benign word or phrase to use as a “Safeword” when your check-in friend calls if things are not going well and you need help… something like, “Yeah, the news has been bad today,” or “Yeah, my car needs to go in the shop.”
+- Have a benign word or phrase to use as a “Safeword” when your check-in friend calls if things are not going well and you need help… something like, “Yeah, the tablecloth needs to be washed,” or “Yeah, my car needs to go in the shop.”
 Something regular the other person would not recognize as a call for help, but a definite alert for your friend.

 - If you have no one to tell, make sure you go to a hotel and work out an arrangement with the clerk.
 Have him knock on the door in an hour, perhaps.
 Or if you have not checked in with him in a couple of hours, he can knock, and if there is no answer, come in to make sure all is well.

 - Do not exchange money with anonymous sex!
 The last thing you want is to be arrested for prostitution and have your face on the news.
 If the date offers money, that is a high alert for the person being a cop.
 My advice is to leave.